EARTHRISE

 SATELLITE VIEW

 This is a QuickBird satellite image of the Earthrise site from DigitalGlobe.
-The white rectangle is the property we currently have for Earthrise; the dashed rectangle is property that we eventually seek to add to it.
+The white rectangle is the current site; the dashed rectangle is property that could conceivably be added to it at some point in the future.
 East is up, north is to the left.

 Back to main page